portable-cto/feed-functions/README.md

-# Node JS boilerplate with Docker
+# Feed Functions

+A collection of functions that I deploy to manipulate data feeds.
+Uses:

+- Node 10
-- Simple Web Server
+- Express.js
-- MongoDB database (You can change this in the docker-compose (2) file)
 - Nodemon for Development

-## Requirements

 - Docker
-- Node 10 and npm 5 (You can change this in the Dockerfile (1) image file)

-## Installation
+## Local Setup

 1. Clone repository